Categories: Announcements, EventsPublished On: February 11th, 20261693 words51.3 min read

 We love our volunteers!

-There are other jobs just as important like taking care of the linens , an impromptu shopping treasure.
+There are other jobs just as important like taking care of the linens, an impromptu shopping treasure.
 We used styrofoam bowls till the early “80”s.
 Remember the old Silver Lake Store near Cumberland?
 Milo and Elaine Scheffer were out for a drive and stopped there, Elaine saw ceramic soup bowls one hundred of them!
-Well they bought them all and brought them back to OLOL!
-Thankfully Father Teofilo approved the purchase, he also gifted the Seder Meal cause with beautiful long stem wine glasses for the head table.
-Soon the guests plastic wine glasses were replaced with glass.
+Well, they bought them all and brought them back to OLOL!
+Thankfully Father Teofilo approved the purchase, he also gifted the Seder Meal cause with beautiful long-stem wine glasses for the head table.
+Soon the guest’s plastic wine glasses were replaced with glass.

-Of course this replacement process continues today.
+Of course, this replacement process continues today.

-Until 1983 our guests had no program to fallow, so Carol Olson using the same resources mentioned earlier and with the help of Father Teofilo put the program together and added the commentator roll.
+Until 1983 our guests had no program to follow, so Carol Olson using the same resources mentioned earlier and with the help of Father Teofilo put the program together and added the commentator role.
 In 2015 Cathy Solum and I went over the program to make notes where the confirmation students had a job to do.
 In 1981 the confirmation students began serving the tables at Seder.
 The students needed hours of service and we needed help!
 What a perfect opportunity for all of us!
 Norb and Nancy Pintens brought and worked alongside the students for over 15 years.

-In a family setting the youngest child asks four questions about the traditions of the Passover feast, we have a first communion student and his or her parents take this roll.
+In a family setting the youngest child asks four questions about the traditions of the Passover feast, we have a first communion student and his or her parents take this role.
 They are seated at the head table and are a big part of how we honor one of our four parishes at the Seder Meal each year!

 Sharing the work!